There’s a lot of misinformation out there about mid drive vs rear hub drive motor. So, let’s tackle this issue.

 - There’s less profit to be made with a hub drive bike because they are less expensive.

 However, don’t let this discourage you from considering an e-bike with a hub-drive motor.
-MeloYelo offers two models with hub drive: the MeloYelo Townee and the MeloYelo Town’nTrail.
+MeloYelo offers two models with hub drive: the MeloYelo Town’nTrail.
 Both have been hugely popular among senior riders who want to experience the joys of biking but at an affordable price.

 Conclusion